w3f/polkadot-wiki/docs/learn/learn-index.md

 ## Polkadot Comparisons

-Learn how Polkadot compares to other similar technologies:
+Learn how Polkadot compares to other similar technologies.

 - [Kusama](./learn-comparisons-kusama.md) - How the canary network, Kusama, differs to Polkadot.
 - [Ethereum](./learn-comparison-ethereum-2.md) - A high-level comparison between Polkadot and